-Dr. Judy A. Mikovits recently founded MAR Consulting Inc. with her collaborator Dr. Frank Ruscetti.
+Dr. Judy A. Mikovits founded M.A.R.C.
+INC. with her collaborator Dr. Frank Ruscetti.

 She can be contacted at:

 Dr. Judy A. Mikovits earned a BA in Chemistry with a specialization in biology from the University of Virginia in 1980 and a PhD in biochemistry and molecular biology from George Washington University in 1992.